-P11D tips – Car and van benefits 2023/24
+Reporting car and van benefits 2023/24

 Published by: Michael Hepburn, Senior Manager – Employment Tax

-Car benefits – P11D Section F
+P11D Section F

-The car benefit CO2 rates for 2023/24 are the same as the prior year as they remain frozen until 2024/25.
-The rates for 2025/26 to 2027/28 have been published here.
-Don’t forget that for cars with CO2 emissions below 50 g/km not all hybrid cars are the same.
-To encourage drivers to choose the lowest emitting cars new cars in this range have a taxable benefit linked to their electrically powered range: cars with an electric range of 130 miles or more only trigger a 2% benefit whereas cars with an electric range of less than 30 miles trigger a 14% benefit.
+Remember that not all cars with low emissions, below 50gr/km, are treated the same.
+To encourage drivers to choose the lowest emitting cars, new cars in this range of emissions have a taxable benefit linked to their electrically powered range.
+Cars with an electric range of 130 miles or more only trigger a 2% benefit whereas cars with an electric range of less than 30 miles trigger a 14% benefit.

 It is also important to remember that the benefit rates for cars registered after 6 April 2020 are different to older cars.
 For new cars, HMRC now uses the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) and a slightly lower benefit rate than for older cars whose emissions were tested under the less rigorous New European Driving Cycle (NEDC) tests.

-For cars, the fuel benefit multiplier increased to £27,800 (x the appropriate percentage for the CO2 emissions) in 2023/24.
+For cars, the fuel benefit multiplier increased to £27,800 in 2023/24.

-Van benefits – Section G
+Van benefits

-For vans, the benefit for unrestricted private use increased to £3,960 in 2023/24, and the van fuel benefit increased £757.
+For vans, the benefit for unrestricted private use increased to £3,960 in 2023/24, and the van fuel benefit increased to £757.
 For the use of zero emissions vans, the benefit is reduced to zero for a fully electric van.

-And don’t forget, there is no taxable benefit on workplace charging of electric vehicles.
+It is worth remembering that there is no taxable benefit on workplace charging of electric vehicles.

 woman with laptop